-Fixed front fangs, modified with L-shaped canal that exists on front of fang, enabling snake to defensively spray venom towards attacker’s eyes.
+Fixed front fangs, modified with L-shaped canal that exists on front of fang, enabling snake to defensively spray venom towards it’s attacker’s eyes.

 Rocky savanna or lowland forest.
 Inhabits hollow logs or termite mounds near water.